-The Council approved a four-year capital programme for 2014 to 2018 in December 2013.
+The Council approved a new five year capital investment programme for 2015 to 2020 in December 2014.
 The Council is continuing to develop its long-term asset management strategy alongside reviewing its future educational provision.
-Key issues currently under consideration include modernisation of the schools estate, the need for substantial investment in roads infrastructure and the scope for rationalisation of office accommodation.
+Key issues currently under consideration include modernisation of the schools estate, the need for substantial investment in Information Technology and the rationalisation of office accommodation.

-Long-term Borrowing
+• Long-term and Short-term Borrowing

-The majority of the Council's borrowing for capital investment purposes comes from the Public Works Loan Board (PWLB), a Government sponsored body set up with the primary purpose of lending to UK local authorities.
+The Council's borrowing strategy is prepared in accordance with the Code of Practice on Treasury Management in Local Authorities.
+The majority of the Council's borrowing for capital investment purposes is either sourced from the use of internal cash balances held (internal borrowing) or comes from the Public Works Loan Board (PWLB), a Government sponsored body set up with the primary purpose of lending to UK local authorities.
 The remainder of funding comes from money market borrowing.
-Further details can be found in Note 13 on pages 51 to 53.
+Further details can be found in Note 12 on pages 51 to 53.